Career Choices Day 2020

 Venue: Q Block foyer, Centre for Sport Science and Human Performance, Rotokauri Campus

-You will need the items below within 2 weeks of the beginning of the year.
+You will need the items below within two weeks of the beginning of the year.

 Fleece, wool or poly-pro clothing